torquebox/torquebox.org/news/2012-03-28-torquebox-openshift.md

 How many applications can you deploy to this single OpenShift instance?
 I don't know - it all depends on the size of your applications and how much memory they ultimately consume.
 Give it a shot and let us know!
-And, don't forget that you get five OpenShift instances for free - so far we've been deploying all these applications to a single one of those five.
+And, don't forget that you get multiple OpenShift instances for free - so far we've been deploying all these applications to a single one.
 See the potential?